giaf/blasfeo/tests/README.md

 	every class of routines have the same signature.

 - `test_x.c` :
-	Run the actual test templated with the aformentioned configurations.
+	Run the actual test templated with the aforementioned configurations.

 ### BLASFEO